Elsayedaa/MLDAMS/readme.txt

 	The main elements defined in this service are the 'Select sample directory button', the 'Make temporary curation folder' button, the 'Show missing files button', two textboxes, and an exit button.
-The 'Select sample directory button opens a file dialogue in the Finished Neurons folder and allows the user to select a sample folder in which to create a temporary curation folder.
+The 'Select sample directory' button opens a file dialogue in the Finished Neurons folder and allows the user to select a sample folder in which to create a temporary curation folder.
 The 'Make temporary curation folder' button calls the copyto_Temp_Curation function from the mk_temp_curation.py module to create a temporary curation folder within the selected sample folder.
 Status updates regarding this process are echoed to the textbox beneath the 'Make temporary curation folder button.
 The 'Show missing files' button echoes a report of whatever files are missing within the sample folder to the textbox beneath it.